 Any other person concerned with the care, welfare or development of the child.

-The last point may seem like it could be anyone, but the Court is very strict when deciding who can apply for orders if that person is not a parent or a grandparent.
+The last point may seem like it could be anyone, but the Federal Circuit and Family Court of Australia is very strict when deciding who can apply for orders if that person is not a parent or a grandparent.
 If you are not a parent or grandparent, a court would expect you to be able to show why you should be spending time the child.

 When a court is asked to make orders such as those, it will always consider what is the children’s best interest over the rights of the grandparents.
 When deciding what is in the child’s best interests, the child’s safety and well-being will always be the most important matter.